lino-framework/lino/docs/dev/ml/sales.rst

 .. class:: Invoice(SalesDocument)

-  An invoice is a legal document which describes that something (the invoice items) has been sold to a given partner.
+  A sales invoice is a legal document which describes that something (the invoice items) has been sold to a given partner.
+The partner can be either a private person or an organization.

   Inherits from :class:`ml.ledger.Voucher`.